Skip to content

 !SampleFailingTest

-In this sample failing test, we have changed the input of the Calculator to 7 and 4, but left the expected value as 10.
-Running this Dataflow and selecting the output we can see that the assert is now no long successful and we get a message about why the failure occured.
+In this sample failing test, we have changed the input of the Calculator Module to 7 and 4, but left the expected value as 10.
+Running this Dataflow and selecting the output we can see that the assert is now no longer successful and we get a message about why the failure occured.
 In this case it was becuase the expected number was supposed to be 10, but we actually recieved 11.

 Surrogates